Armstrong Air

 F3

-Indoor unit flashes F3, blower may shut down during cooling, coil may be very cold
+The indoor unit flashes F3, the blower may shut down during cooling, and the coil may be very cold.

 Evaporator Coil Sensor Fault / Freeze Protection